 A UX Awards entry should highlight the user experience of a digital project you helped create, and should highlight the project, the UX process and the outcome.

-The 2014 UXies feature expert judging and crowdvoting for professional and student entries for any digital or interactive product or service from the past two years.
-Any digital product or service with an input interface is applicable: mobile or tablet apps, websites, ecommerce, software, operating systems, intranets, digital campaigns, kiosks, interactive TV, social media, interactive displays, operating systems, games, physical products, wearables and installations, as well as for UX strategy, testing and research case studies and unreleased prototypes.
-These awards do not cover pure physical product/ industrial design with no digital element, print documents, signage, pure hardware and electronics components, non-digital advertising, or any other non-digital media.
+The UXies feature expert judging and crowdvoting for professional and student entries for any digital or interactive product or service from the past two years.
+The focus should be on user centered design process for digital product design.
+Any digital product or service with an input interface is applicable: mobile or tablet apps, websites, ecommerce, software, operating systems, intranets, digital campaigns, kiosks, interactive TV, social media, interactive displays, operating systems, games, physical products, wearables and installations, IOT, dashboards, as well as for UX strategy, testing and research case studies and unreleased prototypes.
+The UXies do not cover pure physical product/ industrial design with no digital element, print documents, signage, pure hardware and electronics components, non-digital advertising, or any other non-digital media.